aziontech/lib/packages/config/README.md

 # Azion Edge Application Configuration

 This module provides a function to configure and validate options for the Azion Edge Application.
-It supports various configurations, including origin settings, cache settings, rules, and network lists.
+It supports various configurations, including domain settings, origin settings, cache settings, rules, network lists, and purge operations.

 ## Table of Contents